cilacal/Overview/Bayesian_statistics/README.md

 My hope is, that with the help of my explanations and the materials I link here, I will be able to spread the amazing view, how a bayesian statistician sees the world.

-The structure of each folder is the following:

-- R or python script with the solution of the given problem, without any explanation
-- markdown file with (almost) line by line explanation of the solution in the README.md file.

-Of course, for larger scripts or projects the description is in a seperate markdown file and the README.md serves its original purpose.

 # Table of contents

 - Introduction to the Bayesian statistics - you are here currently!